MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 Core Engine
 ~~~~~~~~~~~

-- Updated :ref:`External Resources Loader<section_externalresourceloader>` implementation to use SNI 1.4 which removes allocations to the Immortal Heap.
+- Updated :ref:`External Resources Loader<section_externalresourceloader>` implementation to use SNI 1.4 which removes allocations to the Immortals Heap.
 - Fixed an issue where ``LLMJVM_MONITOR_IMPL_on_thread_state_changed()`` was not called when a thread was preempted by another thread due to higher priority or round-robin scheduling.
 - [Multi] - Increased the :ref:`limitation <limitations>` on the maximum number of threads from 63 to 127.